 - Go to Menu > My Smart Bed > Troubleshoot & Wi-Fi > Adjust Wi-Fi Settings, and then follow the on-screen prompts to reconnect the smart bed to your home's Wi-Fi network.

-- Power cycle your devices:
+- Power-cycle your devices:

 - A) Unplug the power to your modem, Wi-Fi router, and Sleeptracker-AI® processor, then wait at least 30 seconds.
 If you have a gateway (Wi-Fi + modem combo device), simply unplug it.

-- B) Plug-in the power to the modem first > wait for the lights to stabilize (~3-5 mins).
-Alternatively, if you have a gateway, power it on > wait for the lights to stabilize (~3-5 mins) > move onto step D.
+- B) Plug-in the power to the modem first > wait for the lights to stabilize (~3-5 minutes).
+Alternatively, if you have a gateway, power it on > wait for the lights to stabilize (~3-5 minutes) > move onto step D.

-- C) Plug-in the power to your Wi-Fi router and wait for the lights to stabilize (~3-5 mins).
+- C) Plug-in the power to your Wi-Fi router and wait for the lights to stabilize (~3-5 minutes).

 - A) Unplug the power to your modem, Wi-Fi router, and Sleeptracker-AI® processor, then wait at least 30 seconds.
 If you have a gateway (Wi-Fi + modem combo device), simply unplug it.